Why can beans cause bloating and gas?

 Why should you eat beans?

 Beans are one of nature’s finest treasures.
 They are cheap, delicious and incredibly nutritious.
 Beans contain large amounts of protein, vitamins, minerals, and antioxidants.
 They are packed with potassium and magnesium and they also contain a lot of fiber.
 Eating legumes is the easiest way to meet your nutritional needs but can cause digestion problems for some people.
+But so many people associate beans with bloating and gas.
+Why is that?

 Tip #1: Beans are very nutritious and high in fiber.